 This information must be provided in a comparative framework with the proposed project.
 For example, in addition to providing a page of information along with a picture for each comparable, analysts must also provide comparative charts or tables that show such factors as the proposed project's rents, square footages, amenities, etc. as compared to the other projects.
+A narrative of how the proposed project's rents, amenities, and features compare (both positively and negatively) with the comparable supply and describe how this may impact the proposed project's marketability.

-- 4. If the proposed project represents an additional phase of an existing project, include a tenant profile as well as additional information related to households on a waiting list of the existing phase.

-- 5. Analysts must also provide a description of any multi-family projects in the PMA (not just tax credit projects) currently under construction or scheduled to begin construction within the year.
+- 4. If the proposed project represents an additional phase of an existing project, include a tenant profile as well as additional information related to households on a waiting list of the existing phase. - 5.
+Analysts must also provide a description of any multi-family projects in the PMA (not just tax credit projects) currently under construction or scheduled to begin construction within the year.
 The following information must be included as available:

 - a.
 Address/location

 - b.
 Name of owner

 - c.
 Number of units

 - d.
 Unit configuration

 - e.
 Rent structure

 - f.
 Estimated date of market entry

-g.
+- g.
+Target market (family or senior, tax credit or market-rate, etc.)

+- h.
 Any other relevant market analysis information